 In such cases, prior meeting with FDA before 510(k) submission is highly recommended.
 Refer the FDA guidance document if companies need feedback and meeting with FDA before 510(k) submission.

-These were the important 510(k) submission checklist.
-Refuse to Accept (RTA) letters from FDA could easily be avoided by careful review of the submission and following FDA guidance documents.
+These were the important points in a 510(k) submission checklist.
+The Refuse to Accept (RTA) letters from FDA could easily be avoided by careful review of the submission and following FDA guidance documents.

 Additional information request as part of the substantive review process could be reduced by writing clear and concise 510(k).
 This is often a combination of science, art and experience.
 It is highly recommended to take help of experienced Regulatory Affairs consultants in writing 510(k) to avoid costly mistakes follow these 510(k) submission checklist.
 Stay up to date in terms of applicable regulations, standards and guidance documents to increase chances of successful submission.